CodePushGo/website/src/content/blog/en/common-live-update-issues-and-solutions-for-developers.md

 ### Solution Overview

-Using tools like Capgo helps address challenges in OTA updates, CI/CD pipelines, and device compatibility.
+Using tools like CodePushGo helps address challenges in OTA updates, CI/CD pipelines, and device compatibility.
 These tools focus on solving common issues like network reliability, version control, and cross-platform compatibility, ensuring smooth updates for users.

 | **Challenge** | **Solution** | **Outcome** |
 | --- | --- | --- |